 Replace or repair your deck railing

-If your deck railing is damaged, replace it at once.
+If your deck railing is damaged, you should replace it at once to avoid accidental injury.
 As with any deck repair project, thoroughly coat replacement parts with sealer-preservative, paying special attention to cut ends.
 This guide will teach you how to replace your worn out deck rail with new one.

 • Mark the rail position on the posts, and remove the damaged railing.

 • Position the new rail against the inside of the stairway posts.

 • Align the rail with the top rear corner of the top post and with the mark on the lower post.